awsdocs/aws-doc-sdk-examples/dotnetv3/CloudWatch/README.md

 # CloudWatch code examples for the SDK for .NET

 ## Overview
-The code examples in this section show how to use the AWS SDK for .NET with Amazon CloudWatch (CloudWatch) to manage custom metrics and alarms.
+The code examples in this section show how to use the AWS SDK for .NET with Amazon CloudWatch to manage custom metrics and alarms.

 Amazon CloudWatch is a monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), IT managers, and product owners.
 CloudWatch provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, and optimize resource utilization.